Let's put Stephen Hawking into the abortion debate.

 “Does the patient vote for pro-abortion candidates?
 If so, they will receive an organ only if no one else calls for it.”

-so, logically, biologically defective people with a failing organ don’t deserve to live, no matter their accomplishments.
+so logically, biologically defective people with a failing organs don’t deserve to live, no matter their accomplishments.

 What would Steven Hawking say about this?

-He was one of the most physically-challengeed humans to inhabit the earth, the last 20 years of his life.
+He was one of the most physically-challenged humans to inhabit the earth, the last 20 years of his life.